 When to Use It

-- Music Listening: Turn it into a focus exercise.
+- Music Listening: Turn music into an attention exercise.

-- Surrounded by Sounds: Use ambient noise as an anchor.
+- Surrounded by Sounds: Use ambient noise as your anchor.

 How to Practice Mindful Listening